Mohamedirfanabu/Blockchain-in-Food-Supplychain-/README.md

 # Blockchain-in-Food-Supplychain-
+Please view this Readme file in edit mode to get clear view of the contents.

-Note: This document was prepared and submitted by Students of Goa Institute of Management - Big Data Analytics,
+Note: This document was prepared and submitted by Students of Goa Institute of Management - Big Data Analytics, Students -> Aayushi Deep, Mohamed Irfan M, Pallavi Sharma, Shradha Patnaik, Sumit Saurav

 1. Problem Statment